push-based/ws-angular-basic-lv-080724/exercises/dependency injection/services.md

-# Exercise: Services & Dependency Injection
+# Exercise: Services & Dependency Injection intro

 In this exercise you will learn a new building block of the angular ecosystem, `Services`, or rather `@Injectable()`.
-Furthermore, you will get to know the basics of angulars dependency injection system.
+Furthermore, you will get to know the basics of angulars dependency injection system and the new `inject` method.

 You will introduce the service `MovieService` which will serve as our abstraction layer for accessing the `TMDBMovieApi`.